Frequently asked questions (FAQ)

 can only use their university ID with the corresponding password to log in to Primo.

-To borrow books at the self-check-out stations, please scan your student or staff ID card or enter your university ID manually.
+To borrow books at the self checkout, please scan your student or staff ID card or enter your university ID manually.

 will find their user number on their library card.